Juvenile Polyarteritis (Inflammation of the Blood Vessels in Young Animals) in Dogs

 The immune-mediated inflammation leads to damage to the vessel wall, which can consequently lead to a narrowing or even a blockage of the blood vessels.
 These changes impair the blood flow to the affected tissues, which leads to the diverse symptoms of the disease.

 There is also evidence that infections or vaccinations could act as triggers for the onset of the disease.
-This hypothesis is based on the observation that some cases of juvenile polyarteritis have occurred after vaccinations or infections, although a direct causal relationship has not yet been clearly demonstrated.
+This hypothesis is based on the observation that some cases of juvenile polyarteritis have occurred after vaccinations or infections, although a direct causal link has not yet been clearly proven.

 Symptoms